 Doing an internship for credit requires Department of Journalism approval.
 Our decision turns on two things: your job description (we don’t want to give academic credit unless you are treated like a professional with professional responsibilities) and the nature of your supervision.
 Ideally, we want you to be supervised by an employer with significant experience.
 The point is to learn something.
 (To discuss internships before enrollment, see Ted Spiker, department chair in Weimer 2070.)

-Fill out an internship form, available in the Department of Journalism office.
+Fill out an internship form, available here.
 All internship applications are reviewed by the department chair.
 You are required to supply a detailed job description, the name of the employer and, perhaps, an example of the work done by the employer.

 Credit varies according to the length of the internship and the amount worked per week.
 Normally, a semester-long, full-time internship is needed for the maximum three-hour credit.